oceanprotocol/ocean-node/docs/services.md

 restart that had just created it, failing the restart with `network ocean-svc-<id> not found`.
 If a service expires while such an operation is in flight, the expiry sweep simply retries on a later tick.

+Exclusivity holds **across node processes** too, not just within one: each operation also takes a lease row in the SQLite `service_locks` table, so two processes sharing the same `databases/` directory and Docker daemon (e.g. an old container still running during a redeploy) cannot run conflicting operations on the same service.
+Leases are heartbeated every 30 s while the operation runs; a lease not refreshed for 2 minutes belongs to a crashed process and is stolen automatically, so no manual cleanup is ever needed.

 ## Configuration